kojq/gal/README.md

 # Contribution

-Any contribution is welcome as long as it does not violate `Limitations`.
-In addition, any disrespect is not tolerated.
+Disrespect is not tolerated and a contribution is welcome as long as it does not violate `Limitations`.